devuri/Download-the-Latest-version-of-WordPress-using-python/README.md

-# Latest version of WordPress using Python
+# Get the Latest version of WordPress using Python
 Download the Latest version of WordPress using Python

 * upload the wp-install file to the directory where you want to install WordPress